 In addition, the Company believes that director, officer and employee honesty and integrity are important factors in ensuring good corporate governance, which in turn improves corporate performance and benefits all shareholders.
 To that end, the Board has adopted a Code of Ethics and Conduct, which code applies to all directors, officers and employees of the Company and its subsidiaries, and a Financial Management Code of Ethics and Conduct, which code applies to officers, senior management and senior financial and accounting personnel of the Company and its subsidiaries.
 Any deviations from the Code of Ethics and Conduct are required to be reported to an employee's supervisor and, if appropriate, the Company's Chief Financial Officer and the Board.
 Any deviations from the Financial Management Code of Ethics and Conduct are required to be reported to the Director, Compliance and Risk Management, the Chief Executive Officer (the "CEO") and/or the Chair of the Audit Committee of the Board.

-The Board currently is comprised of seven members.
+The Board currently is comprised of nine members.
 A majority of the Board is comprised of independent directors.
-Brendan Calder, Bernard I. Ghert, Frederick F. Reichheld, Michael Stein and Erin J. Wallace are considered by the Board to be independent directors within the meaning of the Corporate Governance Rules as each has "no direct or indirect material relationship" with the Company.
+Brendan Calder, Bernard I. Ghert, Steve H. Grimshaw, Frederick F. Reichheld, Joan Sproul, Michael Stein and Erin J. Wallace are considered by the Board to be independent directors within the meaning of the Corporate Governance Rules as each has "no direct or indirect material relationship" with the Company.
 The other two Board members, Jay S. Hennick and D. Scott Patterson, will not be independent directors within the meaning of the Corporate Governance Rules as each will be a member of management of the Company.
 The Board has adopted a majority voting policy for the election of directors.

 In order to ensure that the Board successfully carries out its duties and responsibilities, the Board has appointed an independent lead director of the Board.
 The lead director's duties include representing the independent directors in discussions with senior management on corporate governance issues and other matters, assisting in ensuring that the Board functions independently of its significant shareholder and performing such other duties and responsibilities as are delegated by the Board from time to time.
 Bernard I. Ghert has been appointed as the independent lead director of the Board.